 About the WRAS

-In October 2018, the B.C.
-Cetacean Sightings Network launched an alert system that broadcasts pertinent details of whale presence to large commercial vessels.
-Information on whale presence is obtained from real-time observations reported to the B.C.
-Cetacean Sightings Network via the WhaleReport app.
+In October 2018, the Ocean Wise Sightings Network (formerly the B.C.
+Cetacean Sightings Network) launched an alert system that broadcasts pertinent details of whale presence to large commercial vessels.
+Information on whale presence is obtained from real-time observations reported to the Ocean Wise Sightings Network via the WhaleReport app.
 The alerts inform shipmasters and pilots of cetacean occurrence in their vicinity.
 This awareness better enables vessels to undertake adaptive mitigation measures, such as slowing down or altering course in the presence of cetaceans, to reduce the risk of collision and disturbance.

 Ways to Reduce your Impact